manassehgitau/challange-2/README.md

 A challenge for the software engineering program at Zindua School

-The link for the cureent progress is [here](https://manassehgitau.github.io/challange-2/)
+The link for the current progress is [here](https://manassehgitau.github.io/challange-2/)

 ---